How to control your TV with Amazon Echo

-As nice as it would be for every television to include a simple local network access function, most TVs still rely on good old fashioned Infrared (IR) to receive commands.
-This isn't the best news for someone looking to convert the living room into Smart Home 2.0, but there are some tools available that make this a little easier to deal with than you'd think.
+As nice as it would be for every television to include a simple local network access function, most TVs still rely on good old-fashioned Infrared (IR) to receive commands.
+This isn't the best news for someone looking to convert their living room into Smart Home 2.0, but there are some tools available that make this a little easier to deal with than you'd think.

 For example, you can pair a Logitech Harmony Hub and an Amazon Echo to create a totally voice controlled television.
 Here's how you set it up!